Originally answered August 31, 2019

 - I ask those who will be attending to help us by bringing friends with them.

-- To reduce the number of no-shows, we switched from accepting cash at the door to using Brown Paper Tickets for advance donations.
+- To reduce the number of no-shows, we switched from accepting cash at the door to using PayPal and Venmo for advance donations.
 This ensures that the performers will receive all of the expected donations.
-The ticket fee is low: $2.74 for a $25.00 donation.

 - Most of our shows are recorded by one long-term attendee, with the permission of the performer.
 We have a complete video of one concert.